The Orphanage Crisis

 80 percent of children living in Haitian orphanages have at least one living parent.

 so how do they end up in an orphanage?

 An estimated 30,000 children live in orphanages in Haiti, created for a combination of complex reasons – poverty, natural disasters, physical/intellectual disabilities, inadequate housing, lack of health and education services, etc. This complicated system, at times, actively, unnecessarily, and in many cases illegally, separates children from families exposing them to risk of harm, abuse, and trafficking.

 The international definition of an ‘orphan’ is a child who has lost one or both parents.
-Misunderstanding and misrepresenting this definition has led to the widespread belief that there are hundreds of thousands of children in Haiti without any parents or family who could care for them, when actually, about 80% of children living in orphanages in Haiti have at least one living parent.
+Misunderstanding and misrepresenting this definition has led to the widespread belief that there are hundreds of thousands of children in Haiti without any parents or family who could care for them, when actually, the great majority of children in orphanages have at least one living parent or relative nearby.

 Orphanage Crisis Resources